Lymphomatoid granulomatosis (CNS manifestations)

 For a general discussion of the underlying condition, including epidemiology and pathology, please refer to the article lymphomatoid granulomatosis.

 Neurologic symptoms are fairly common, seen in around 30% of cases, usually in the setting on systemic or cutaneous symptoms 1.

 Like other immunodeficiency-associated CNS lymphomas, lymphomatoid granulomatosis is frequently EBV-associated 3.
 The lesions composed of infiltrating lymphocytes are typically angiocentric or angiodestructive 3.

 MRI is the modality of choice for assessing patients with suspected lymphomatoid granulomatosis.

 Appearances are very variable with lesions seen in all compartments (supra- and infratentorial) and demonstrating a wide range of morphology.

 Generally, lesions are located in the periventricular white matter but can extend to involve cortex.

 Punctate or linear T2 hyperintensities within perivascular spaces are also characteristic and show contrast enhancement 1,2.
 Larger lesions may be solid or demonstrate ring enhancement.
-They have variable surrounding oedema and may be associated with leptomeningeal enhancement 1.
+They have variable surrounding edema and may be associated with leptomeningeal enhancement 1.

 - 1. Tateishi U, Terae S, Ogata A et-al. MR imaging of the brain in lymphomatoid granulomatosis.
 AJNR Am J Neuroradiol.
 2001;22 (7): 1283-90.
 AJNR Am J Neuroradiol (full text) - Pubmed citation